 Be Aware of Your Main Responsibilities

+As a team leader, you should be well acquainted with your duties.
+It is a versatile position to hold with a diverse range of tasks that all come down to the five most important responsibilities.
+Keeping these responsibilities in mind and implementing all tasks associated with each one of them is a key component of a formula for team-leading success.
 Your ability to satisfy main duties depends largely on whether or not you’re capable of motivating your team.
 Everyone on the team plays an essential role in reaching the set goals, and therefore, your task is to enable coworker’s growth, their efficient utilization of personal skills, and ensure the team’s well-being.

 Know Ways to Motivate Your Team